EIDA/routing/doc/index.rst

 Service
 """""""

-This section contains three variables.
+This section contains four variables.
 The variable `info` specifies the string that the ``config`` method from the service should return.
 The variable `updateTime` determines at which moment of the day should be updated all the routing information.
 The format for the update time should be ``HH:MM`` separated by a space.
 It is not necessary that the different time entries are in order.
 If no update is required, there should be nothing at the right side of the ``=`` character.

+`updateRoutes` determines whether the routing information should be updated by the `updateAll.py` script.
+Usually, you want to set it to ``True`` if the automatic configuration is the selected one (all the data is read from an Arclink server).
+But if you selected to configure your own set of routes, then you should set it to ``False``, so that the update procedure will not delete your manual configuration.

 `verbosity` controls the amount of output send to the logging system depending of the importance of the messages.
 The levels are: 1) Error, 2) Warning, 3)